 - Route redundancy in the east side of Portland and in the SW corner of the region is high in the current RETR system when compared to the critical infrastructure and essential facilities mapped in these areas.
 Prioritization of routes should be considered and some of the current RETRs may be able to be designated LETRs. - Further refinement of critical infrastructure and essential facilities designations within the region would be beneficial before the next phase the of RETR update.
 Due to variability in the classifications (between jurisdictions and disciplines), a working definition was established for this project as outlined in Section 3.0 Overview of Key Concepts and ETR Development Methodology.
-Additional facilities and services could be incorporated in future updates. - Areas of Clark County outside of the Vancouver area have UGB areas that are serviced by fewer RETRs than other areas of similar population/urban growth in the region.
+Additional facilities and services should be incorporated to the extent possible in future updates.
+Additional attention should be paid to data gaps identified during this phase, including refinement of public works facilities and water/wastewater facilities, county debris management sites and emergency points of distribution (PODs), regional assets for large multi-use facilities anticipated to be used in emergency response, and marine assets for firefighting. - Areas of Clark County outside of the Vancouver area have UGB areas that are serviced by fewer RETRs than other areas of similar population/urban growth in the region.
+The lack of redundant routes in northern Clark County and other more rural parts of the region are particularly at risk of isolation during a major disaster.
+Vulnerable populations in rural areas that include people with disabilities; youth; and older adults who may suffer from isolation, home boundness, and limited access to transportation.
 Furthermore, the majority of the routes are state routes.
 It may be prudent to increase RETR redundancy in these areas with more RETRs on local agency facilities.
+Future planning efforts should be considered for connectivity and redundancy to alleviate the further suffering and isolation of these vulnerable populations.